Kumquat: Benefits, Recipes, Side Effects And More

 2. May Help Support Healthy Immune Function

 Hyperpigmentation is caused by excess melanin.
-Enzymes such as tyrosinase help in the production of melanocytes in the skin.
+Enzymes such as tyrosinase help in the production of melanocytesi XCells that promote the production of melanin which protects from photodamage as a result of exposure to UV rays. in the skin.
 Scientists have discovered that kumquat peels have compounds that can inhibit tyrosinase.
 These tyrosinase inhibitors may help in suppressing unwanted hyperpigmentation in human skin (2).

 4. May Have An Anti-Cancer Effect